SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 When it comes to the device information, there are a lot of details to unravel.
 For example, iOS was the top operating system in the logs.
 This makes sense considering that many phishing kits target mobile users.

-The iPhone operating system was followed by Macintosh’s MacOS as the second most popular operating system.
+The iPhone operating system was followed by Apple’s MacOS as the second most popular operating system.
 Linux (Ubuntu) was third, which could also indicate the presence of researchers or automated security scanning.
 Finally, Windows was the fourth most common operating system observed.

 There was a wide range of browsers within the logs, with Safari, Firefox, Edge, Opera, and Chrome (in no particular order) all making  an appearance.
 The browser versions were (for the most part) all recent releases, or versions that were within a patch or two of being current.
 Still, there were more than a few browsers that were end-of-life, which makes sense considering the operating system / device breakdown.